 The purpose of sharing these yoga techniques is to also share the integration of holistic practices in your life.
 How do you define the core of your well-being?
 Is it having a defined career path, sense of purpose in your career and life?
 Everything is interconnected and complex.

-Integration between yoga and your career can be a holistic practice of finding what works in one area and spreading that to another area of your life, such as practicing calmness, breathing with intention, or acting with loving-kindness toward your next career transition.
-The focus yoga provides can access the core of who we are and how we want to show up for ourselves in our career.
-Every aspect of ourselves can be integrated with these self-awareness techniques, whether that is on the job, looking for a career direction, establishing goals to transition into a new career or finding upward movement in our current career.
+Integration between yoga and your career can be the practice of finding what works in one area and spreading that to another area of your life.
+This chould be practicing calmness, breathing with intention, or acting with loving-kindness toward your next career transition.
+The focus yoga provides can access the core of who we are and how we want to show up in our career.
+Every aspect of ourselves can be integrated with these self-awareness techniques.
+Whether that is on the job, looking for a career direction, establishing goals to transition into a new career or finding upward movement in our current career.

 Cheers to finding your inner yogi, breath, calmness, and your purpose on and off the yoga mat.